Partial list of nominees for annual Primetime Emmy Awards

 Drama Series: “Better Call Saul”; “Bodyguard”; “Game of Thrones”; “Killing Eve”; “Ozark”; “Pose”; “Succession”; “This is Us.”

-Actor, Drama Series: Jason Bateman, “Ozark”; Sterling K. Brown, “This is Us”; Kit Harrington, “Game of Thrones”; Bob Odenkirk, “Better Call Saul”; Billy Porter, “Pose”; Milo Ventimiglia, “This is Us.”
+Actor, Drama Series: Jason Bateman, “Ozark”; Sterling K. Brown, “This is Us”; Kit Harington, “Game of Thrones”; Bob Odenkirk, “Better Call Saul”; Billy Porter, “Pose”; Milo Ventimiglia, “This is Us.”

+Supporting Actor, Drama Series: Jonathan Banks, “Better Call Saul”; Giancarlo Esposito, “Better Call Saul”; Alfie Allen, “Game of Thrones”; Nikolaj Coster-Waldau, “Game of Thrones”; Peter Dinklage, “Game of Thrones”; Michael Kelly, “House of Cards”; Chris Sullivan, “This is Us.”

 Actress, Drama Series: Emilia Clarke, “Game of Thrones”; Robin Wright, “House of Cards”; Jodie Comer, “Killing Eve”; Sandra Oh, “Killing Eve”; Laura Linney, “Ozark”; Viola Davis, “How To Get Away With Murder”; Mandy Moore, “This Is Us.”